philippinespire/pire_ssl_data_processing/plotosus_lineatus/README.md

 ## Step 7.
 Genome properties

-I found the genome size of Sfa in the [genomesize.com](https://www.genomesize.com/) database.
-Here is the link to that [page](https://www.genomesize.com/result_species.php?id=2683)
+I did not find a genome for Pli in the [genomesize.com](https://www.genomesize.com/) database.

 From species home directory: Executed runJellyfish.sbatch using decontaminated files
 ```sh